Kombu (instrument)

-The Kombu (Tamil:கொம்பு, Malayalam: കൊമ്പ്) or Kompu also known as the Kombu Pattu is a wind instrument (a kind of Natural Horn) in Tamil Nadu and Kerala.
+The kombu (Tamil: கொம்பு; Malayalam: കൊമ്പ്) or kompu, also known as kombu pattu, is a brass natural horn used primarily in the South Indian states of Tamil Nadu and Kerala.
 Usually played along with Panchavadyam, Pandi Melam, Panchari melam etc. This musical instrument is usually seen in south India.
-The instrument is like a long horn (Kombu in Tamil and Malayalam).
+The instrument is like a long horn (Kombu in Tamil tulu and Malayalam).

-In ancient days kombu played during war along with Murasu.
+In ancient times the kombu was played in battle, along with the murasu (kettledrum).